 During the year ended December 31, 2018, the Company entered into an agreement (the First SOW) with Azzur Group, LLC (Azzur) whereby Azzur agreed to provide the Company with access to, and the use of, an approximately 700 square foot cleanroom space to be constructed in Waltham, Massachusetts (the Azzur Suite), for a period of 44 months, from May 1, 2019 to December 31, 2022 (the Initial Term).
 In April 2021, Synlogic entered into a new agreement (the Second SOW) with Azzur which replaced the First SOW.
 Pursuant to the Second SOW, Synlogic was granted access to, and use of, the Azzur Suite for a period of 20 months, from May 2021 to December 2022 (the Second Term).
+On January 21, 2022, the Company entered into two agreements with Azzur.
+Pursuant to the first of the agreements (the Third SOW), the Company has agreed to pay Azzur \$0.7 million to renovate and upgrade the cleanroom space at Azzur for the Company's expanded use.
+The second of the agreements (the Fourth SOW) replaces the Second SOW that the Company entered into with Azzur in April 2021.
+The Fourth SOW extends the term of the lease, for the period beginning January 2022 through March 2023 (the Third Term).
+In November 2022, the Company entered into a new agreement (the Fifth SOW) with Azzur that extended the term of the lease, for the period beginning April 2023 through December 2023 (the Fourth Term).
+The Fifth SOW contains two options to extend the lease, the first option goes through June 2024, and the second option goes through December 2024.
 The Company determined that the agreement contained an embedded lease because the Company controls the use of the Azzur Suite.
-Accordingly, the fixed and in-substance fixed consideration under the agreement was used to remeasure the ROU asset and lease liability at the effective date of the Second SOW.
+Accordingly, the fixed and in-substance fixed consideration under the agreement was used to measure the ROU asset and lease liability at the effective date.
+The ROU asset and lease liability are subsequently remeasured to reflect the impact of each subsequent modification.
+As of December 31, 2022, the Company determined that it was reasonably certain to exercise the first option to extend the lease under the Fifth SOW, and thus was included in the lease liability calculation.

 Leases classified as operating leases are included in operating lease ROU assets, current operating lease liabilities and noncurrent operating lease liabilities in our consolidated balance sheets.
 The operating lease right-of-use asset and operating lease liability represents the Binney Street lease and the Azzur Suite lease.
-Cash paid for amounts included in the present value of operating lease liabilities was \$4.4 and \$3.9 million during the years ended December 31, 2021 and 2020, respectively, which is included in operating cash flows.
+Cash paid for amounts included in the present value of operating lease liabilities was \$5.5 and \$4.4 million during the years ended December 31, 2022 and 2021, respectively, which is included in operating cash flows.

-The components of lease cost for operating leases for the years ended December 31, 2021 and 2020 were (in thousands):
+The components of lease cost for operating leases for the years ended December 31, 2022 and 2021 were (in thousands):

-Fo or the year ended Dece mber 31,
+For the year ended December 31,

-Operating leases 2 021 2020
+Operating leases 2 022 2021

-Operating lease cost \$ 3,824 \$ 3,628
+Operating lease cost \$ 4,812 \$ 3,824

-Variable lease cost 1,500 1,055
+Variable lease cost 1,409 1,500

-Total lease cost \$ 5,324 \$ 4,683
+Total lease cost \$ 6,221 \$ 5,324